Strobesstrobes

 • ✓PTES is the most complete end-to-end engagement framework, covering pre-engagement through reporting.

-• ✓OSSTMM is a rigorous, metrics-driven methodology focused on measurable operational security.
+• ✓OSSTMM is a rigorous, metrics-driven methodology that produces a measurable RAV score.

 • ✓NIST SP 800-115 is the go-to reference for US government and regulated environments.

-Professional penetration testing isn't improvised.
-It's anchored to published standards so that engagements are repeatable, defensible, and comparable across vendors.
-The four you'll encounter most are PTES, OSSTMM, NIST SP 800-115, and the OWASP testing guides, and they're not competitors so much as different lenses: engagement process, measurable rigor, regulatory baseline, and application-layer coverage.
+Professional testing is anchored to published standards so engagements are repeatable, defensible, and comparable.
+The four you will meet are PTES, OSSTMM, NIST SP 800-115, and the OWASP guides, and they are not competitors.
+They are different lenses: engagement process, measurable rigor, regulatory baseline, and application coverage.
+This guide shows what each does, how they combine, and how to read a report that uses them.

 Why do penetration testing standards matter?

-Standards matter because they make testing repeatable and comparable.
-Without a methodology, two testers attacking the same target could deliver wildly different results, and you'd have no way to judge quality.
-A standard defines what gets tested, in what order, and to what depth, so coverage isn't left to luck.
+Standards make testing repeatable and comparable.
+Without a methodology, two testers attacking the same target could deliver wildly different results and you would have no way to judge quality.
+A standard defines what gets tested, in what order, and to what depth, so coverage is not left to luck.

 Penetration testing standards compared